SPAAM-community/AMDirT/docs/source/index.rst

 This tool provides ways to explore and download sequencing data for ancient microbial and environmental (meta)genomes, automatically prepare input samplesheets for a range of bioinformatic processing pipelines, and to validate AncientMetagenomeDir submissions.

 For more information on installation see: :doc:`README`.

 For how to use the toolkit (tutorials, how-toes, references) please see the table of contents.

-__ homepage_

 .. toctree::
    :maxdepth: 1